This is what passes for informed comment on the editorial page of today’s bestselling Sunday edition of the prestigious New York Times…

 What has been described as an “overzealous clerk” at Israel’s border crossing with Jordan refused to allow Noam Chomsky, the anti-Israel American-Jewish academic, and darling of the international Far Left, to enter the country.
-Chomsky had ...
+Chomsky had been invited by ...

 Another Defeat for the Baath Party